About This Site

 Something very interesting has happened.

 In recent years I have extremely limited time to do guitar practice due to other responsibilities from family life, my work as a guitar teacher and so on.
 Despite this, I’m making much faster progress in my jazz guitar playing then ever before.

 By carefully thinking about how to use my practice time, setting clear goals and boiling down jazz guitar playing to it’s essential components, it has made my jazz playing easier, more interesting, and more fun!

 By experimenting with different practice concepts and techniques, I’ve realised that there are many shortcuts to improving your jazz guitar playing.

 And it is these shortcuts that I want to share with you on this website.
 So let’s get started!

 To get my best resources on improving your jazz guitar playing as well as some exclusive freebies only available to subscribers to this website, enter your email in the form below:

-Feel free to contact me by sending an email to firstname.lastname@example.org if you have any suggestions for what topics you would like us to cover and I’ll endeavour to help you out to the best of my ability.
+Check out the resources and articles I have on this site, and feel free to contact me by sending an email to firstname.lastname@example.org if you have any suggestions for what topics you would like us to cover and I’ll endeavour to help you out to the best of my ability.

 I’ll see you in the Dojo!